 Using DIY tools allows you to take complete control of your business, and learn skills you can apply in another venture.
 Moreover, when your business grows, there will come a time where you simply can’t do it all yourself or within a small team.
 When you have a third party perform these services for you, you will have a very clear idea of what you want, what works and how it works.
 You will still be in total control of your business!

-Organic Search is the 2nd most effective lead generating channel – with 70% of marketers saying it’s a top lead-driving channel).
+Organic Search is one of the most effective lead generating channels.
 Although SEO is intensive and constantly changing, it is very effective if executed properly.
 If you find it difficult to find an SEO service or agency which fits your budget and specific needs, and SEO is something you know you should be doing, but you don’t understand it or don’t know where to start, DIY is the way to go!

 2DogsMedia makes a good list of Free SEO tools available for small businesses, as does Fit Small Business, going even further and doing comprehensive reviews for free and paid SEO tools.